prairie shooting star

 Subgenus Auriculastrum

 Species in the section Dodecatheon were formerly placed in the genus Dodecatheon.
-They were transferred to the genus Primula, subgenus Auriculastrum, in 2007.
+Based on morphology, on cell structure, and on molecular phylogenetic studies, the genus was transferred intact in 2007 to the genus Primula, subgenus Auriculastrum, as the new section Dodecatheon.
 The transfer made Primula monophyletic and valid, where it had previously been paraphyletic and invalid.
+The transfer has been widely but not universally accepted.

 Subordinate Taxa